fred-ai-security/ai-security-assurance-labs/README.md

 # 🧭 What This Repository Demonstrates

-This repository demonstrates an end-to-end AI Security Assurance lifecycle used to assess, validate, and govern AI systems.
+This repository demonstrates an end-to-end AI Security Assurance lifecycle for assessing, validating, and governing AI systems.

 ### 1. **Model Supply-Chain Security**
 - Trusted source verification